 First, I needed to crisp up the skin.
 To do this, I heated some peanut oil in a heavy 12-inch skillet over medium heat until the oil was shimmering.
-Then, I added the chicken thighs, skin side down.
-After about 5 minutes when the skin was a crispy brown, I turned the chicken thighs over to brown the other side, about a minute longer.
+Then I added the chicken thighs, skin side down.
+After about 5 minutes, when the skin was a crispy brown, I turned the chicken thighs over to brown the other side for about a minute longer.

 Once the chicken was well browned, I removed it from the skillet to a paper towel lined pan, and made the Mushroom Cream Sauce.
 As a first step I added the onions to the same skillet over medium heat, and sautéed them for about 1 minute.
-Then, I increased the heat to high and added the sliced mushrooms.
+Then I increased the heat to high and added the sliced mushrooms.
 I sautéed the mushrooms for several minutes until they were lightly browned and all the liquid had evaporated.
-Next, I added the Madeira and the gelatin, and boiled it for several minutes until the liquid was syrupy.
-Finally, I added the cream, and boiled it for several minutes over high heat until the sauce had thickened.
+Next I added the Madeira and the gelatin I had removed from the chicken thighs, and boiled it for several minutes until the liquid was syrupy.
+Finally I added the cream and boiled it for several minutes over high heat, until the sauce had thickened.
 I tasted the sauce – it was perfect, i.e., it didn’t need any salt or pepper.

 - 8 chicken thighs skin-on and bone-in